Piperacillin And Tazobactam

 Frequently Asked Questions

 A: This medication is usually administered via injection, but oral forms should be taken on an empty stomach to ensure absorption.
 Avoid excessive alcohol intake during treatment, as it may increase liver toxicity.
-High-calcium foods (such as milk and cheese) may interfere with drug absorption; it is recommended to take them at least 2 hours apart.
+High-calcium foods (such as milk and cheese) may interfere with absorption; it is recommended to take them at least 2 hours apart.

 Q: What should I do if I develop skin rash or itching during treatment?